Henry Fairfield Osborn: Research

-Osborn was a supporter of the "tritubercular (or tri-tubercular) theory" of the evolution of mammalian teeth, originally proposed by Edward Drinker Cope based on fossil tooth morphology, and a rival to the "concrescence theory" proposed by German dentist and physician Carl Röse based on analysis of the development of modern mammal teeth.
+Osborn was a supporter of the "tritubercular theory" of the evolution of mammalian teeth, originally proposed by Edward Drinker Cope based on fossil tooth morphology, and a rival to the "concrescence theory" proposed by German dentist and physician Carl Röse based on analysis of the development of modern mammal teeth.
 The tritubercular theory held that the multicusped molar teeth of mammals evolved from single cusped teeth like those found in reptiles, and that a three-cusped (tritubercular) pattern is the ancestral organisation of mammalian molars.
 The tritubercular theory was criticised by Röse and other contemporary scholars for being incogruent with knowledge obtained from analysis of modern tooth development, and was corrected to fix some issues by later scholars.
 Osborn's system of naming for the cusps and other elements of mammalian teeth has been widely adopted by later scholars.

 In 1922, Osborn named Hesperopithecus (also known as "Nebraska Man"), a supposed genus of North American ape from Nebraska, based on an isolated tooth.
 It later turned out to be a junior synonym of Prosthennops, a peccary (a group closely related to and resembling pigs), to Osborn's considerable embarrassment.

 Osborn's research on proboscideans, the group containing elephants and their extinct relatives has been described as a "modern stimulus and driving force for research" on the group.
 In particular, his posthumous monograph on the group, published in two volumes in 1936 and 1942, has been called a "landmark of evolution and natural history of the Proboscidea".
 While the monograph has been regarded as being a monumental and significant work, later researchers have criticised Osborn for overestimating the number of proboscidean species.
+Advait M. Jukar has described Osborn as a "controversial figure in proboscidean paleontology—particularly for his taxonomic decisions, classification schemes, and ideas of evolutionary mechanisms" but that "his contribution to the study of fossil proboscideans cannot be overlooked", citing his ultimately correct 1900 hypothesis that the group originated in Africa.
 His work on North American mammoth taxonomy has been described as introducing considerable taxonomic confusion for arbitrarily naming a neotype specimen for the Columbian mammoth (Mammuthus columbi) without adequate justification, as well as introducing several mammoth species that are now regarded as synonymous with the Columbian mammoth.
 Osborn largely failed to take into account the effect of tooth wear on the shape of mammoth teeth, which was a partial cause of the confusion.

-Osborn was involved in organising the American Museum of Natural History's "Central Asiatic Expeditions" to Central/Eastern Asia in the 1920s headed by Roy Chapman Andrews, with a major goal being to find proof for the "Out of Asia" theory of mankind's origins that Osborn advocated.
+Osborn was involved in organising the American Museum of Natural History's "Central Asiatic Expeditions" to Eastern Asia in the 1920s headed by Roy Chapman Andrews, with a major goal being to find proof for the "Out of Asia" theory of mankind's origins that Osborn advocated.
 Osborn described a number of species based on remains found during the expeditions, such as Andrewsarchus (named after Andrews) as well as several now invalid species of Paraceratherium.

 He was a member of the American Association for Anatomy.